SilkRose/Pony/stories/cuddle-count/cuddle-count.md

 "Hello!
 My name is Fluttershy, and I love animals, and I run an animal sanctuary."

 I go along with it.
 "Howdy.
-My name is Applejack and I love apples and my family."
+My name's Applejack and I love apples and my family."

 Fluttershy starts to blush.
 "I don't know if animals count, but I've cuddled five ponies."